Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

     ## 5             0.0399             -1.45             -0.415               1.27
     ## # ℹ 3 more variables: id <int>, date <chr>, y <chr>

-To evaluate the effectiveness of the model and optimal **decision threshold**, we produce an ROC curve from the predicted outcome produced by the model and known outcome.
+To evaluate the effectiveness of the model find the optimal **decision threshold**, we produce an ROC curve.

 ``` r
     library(pROC)